ORCID/simple-orcid-auth-node/README.md

 ### Cd into the directory you cloned or unzipped

+Depending on how you downloaded and unzipped the project.

          cd Downdloads/simple-orcid-auth-node

  or

          cd simple-orcid-auth-node

-depending on how you downloaded and unzipped the project.

 ### Install dependencies